Aabdul01/Data-Cleaning/README.md

 The notebook then proceeds to perform various analyses on the data, including:

--A scatter plot of SKU vs. discount percentage
+- A scatter plot of SKU vs. discount percentage
--A time series plot of discount totals by year and month -A horizontal bar chart of discounts by month
+- A time series plot of discount totals by year and month
+- A horizontal bar chart of discounts by month
--A bar chart of the top 10 most discounted brands
+- A bar chart of the top 10 most discounted brands
--A bar chart of the top 10 most ordered products
+- A bar chart of the top 10 most ordered products
--A time series plot of discounts between November and December 2017 -A bar chart of average discounts by brand for November and December 2017 -A time series plot of discounts between June and July 2017 -A function for categorizing products based on their name and description -A horizontal bar chart of the top 10 most discounted product categories -A horizontal bar chart of the top 10 most expensive product categories -A horizontal bar chart of the top 10 product categories by revenue
+- A time series plot of discounts between November and December 2017
+- A bar chart of average discounts by brand for November and December 2017
+- A time series plot of discounts between June and July 2017
+- A function for categorizing products based on their name and description
+- A horizontal bar chart of the top 10 most discounted product categories
+- A horizontal bar chart of the top 10 most expensive product categories
+- A horizontal bar chart of the top 10 product categories by revenue

 This code should be helpful for anyone who wants to analyze sales data and understand trends in customer behavior.